Freelancer-Protocol/docs/hiring2.md

 ⚠️ Only accept milestones that accurately describe what the deliverable should be, through the description and attachements.

-We reserve the full right to exclude any freelancer whose deliverable consistently get reported and differ from their description.
+We reserve the full right to exclude any freelancer whose deliverables consistently get reported and differ from their description.